moneybutton/yours-core/README.md

 - build/ - Static files and build files for the browser.
 - docs/ - Documentation on business, product, community, technology.
 - landing/ - The landing page content and source.
-- lib/ - The core logic of p2p, database and API.
+- lib/ - The core logic of the database and API.
 - media/ - Logos, mockups, and template HTML.
-- server/ - The Datt servers: app server and rendezvous server.
+- server/ - The Datt servers.
 - test/ - Tests for datt.

 Environment Variables